OpenTranslationBible/open-bible/en-GB/02.Exodus/md/exodus-02.md

 He looked around and, seeing no one, he struck down the Egyptian and hid him in the sand.

 ## Exodus 2:13
-The next day, he went out and saw two Hebrews fighting.
-He asked the one in the wrong, “Why are you hitting your fellow Hebrew?”
+The following day, he went out and noticed two Hebrews in conflict.
+He asked the one in the wrong, “Why are you striking your fellow Hebrew?”

 ## Exodus 2:14
 The man retorted, “Who made you a ruler and judge over us?
 Are you planning to kill me as you killed the Egyptian?”
 Moses then feared and thought, “Surely the matter is known.”